 Permittees have implemented a street sweeping program that at a minimum, targets commercial areas and high trash generation areas twice a month.
-Almost 100,000 curb miles were swept countywide.
+More than 110,000 curb miles were swept countywide.
 (L1) (L4)

 BMP Implementation Road Reconstruction Projects

 All Permittees required BMPs for any road reconstruction project that includes roadbed or street paving, repaving, patching, digouts, or resurfacing.
 (L1)